NeoktaLabs/ppopgi-project/docs/04b-frontend-ux.md

 If a raffle is waiting on randomness, the UI should say so explicitly.

+---

 ### Winner display (transparency)

 Once a raffle is **Settled**, the UI should clearly display the winner on:
-- the raffle details page
+- the raffle details view
 - raffle cards in “past” / “expired” browsing views

 This should be presented as factual state, not celebration:
 - show a truncated address (e.g. `0xABCD…1234`)
 - show the prize amount
-- provide an explorer link when possible
+- provide a link to view the result on-chain when possible

 The UI must not imply a winner exists before settlement.